 (right after vedi, from vedere, to see)

 (Before non faccio, “I don’t do”)

-It’s also worth noticing that spesso in Italian can also be the first element in a sentence if the subject is implied.
+It’s also worth noting that spesso in Italian can also be the first element in a sentence when the subject is implied.
 For example…

 Spesso mi alzo prima delle 7.